WhySooooFurious/Ultimate-Sideloading-Guide/README.md

-The GitHub guide is now depreciated.
+The GitHub guide is now depreciated but will be active in terms of us uploading content here to make this as open as possible, make sure to star the repo :)

 Please use this [website](https://wsfteam.xyz) to have a look at the guides or downloads.